 - Shift the company culture towards greater innovation, tech integration, and collaboration both internally and with outside groups.

-- Enable change to the existing a changing business strategy (more customer-centric, digital transformation, design thinking, etc.).
+- Enable change from their existing strategy to a new business strategy (more customer-centric, digital transformation, design thinking, etc.).

 - Stave off the threat of digital disruption from competitors, especially start-ups.